badoet/ionic-framework/core/src/components/content/readme.md

 Get the element where the actual scrolling takes place.
 This element can be used to subscribe to `scroll` events or manually modify `scrollTop`.
-However, it's recommended to use the API provided by `ion-content`:
+However, it's recommended to use the API provided by `syg-content`:

 i.e. Using `ionScroll`, `ionScrollStart`, `ionScrollEnd` for scrolling events and `scrollToPoint()` to scroll the content into a certain point.